GunaSripuram7/book-store-project-smartbridge/README.md

-# BookVerse
+# BookNest

-BookVerse is an original MERN bookstore built for the `book-store-project` folder.
+BookNest is an original MERN bookstore built for the `book-store-project` folder.
 It keeps the full bookstore workflow but uses its own visual language, generated cover art, and a MongoDB-backed backend.

 ## What is included